How common is the overweight problem?

 Obesity in the elderly is different

-The BMI or body mass index is commonly used by doctors to assess obesity.
-However it is unreliable as it is based on a ratio of height and weight as older people may have lost some height from their spine and have a higher proportion of fat than muscle which weighs less.
-A simple waist measurement is much more accurate and reflects the amount of fat around the middle which is a better indicator of health risks.
-Essentially if your waist measurement is less than half your height your weight is likely to be satisfactory although keeping the muscles strong is still important.
+A simple waist measurement is much more accurate and reflects the amount of fat around the middle, which is a better indicator of health risks.
+Essentially, if your waist measurement is less than half your height, your weight is likely to be satisfactory, although keeping the muscles strong is still important.

 The good news

-Starting to do something about your weight today can result in huge improvements in your health and a vastly increased quality of life.
-Lifestyle changes are just as effective when you are older as in younger people.
-A weight loss of just 5 to 10 kg through healthy diet and increased exercise can make a huge difference.
+Doing something about your weight today can result in huge improvements in your health and a vastly increased quality of life.
+Lifestyle changes are just as effective in older people as in young people.
+A weight loss of just 5–10 kg through a healthy diet and increased exercise can make a huge difference.